scality/bert-e/USER_DOC.md

 ---

-**A tester has approved the pull request (deprecated).**
-The tester is the ultimate gate to check that everything is in place before a merge.
-Make sure to include a QA champion in the reviewers of the pull request.

-*__Bert-E__ sends message code 117 in case of non-conformance.*

-> This check can be bypassed by an admin with the __bypass_tester_approval__
-> option.

----

 **The code on the integration branches has passed the build.**
 The build pipeline is launched automatically on each integration branches.
 A green light on all integration branches is mandatory before a merge can happen.